A stall’s name cannot get as straight-forward as this – “Rojak, Popiah & Cockle”, selling three of Singapore’s loved hawker dishes in a single place.

 Wait, vermicelli?
 Since when?

-The Popiah ($1.50 each) is like a spring roll (for tourists who wonder what this is), filled with stewed turnip, fresh crunchy cabbage, carrots, pieces of hard-boiled egg and ground peanuts.
+The Popiah ($1.50 each, 2 for $2.80) is like a spring roll (for tourists who wonder what this is), filled with stewed turnip, fresh crunchy cabbage, carrots, pieces of hard-boiled egg and ground peanuts.

 The skin is thin and supple, while the fillings moist and quite soft, though I would think there are others which are more delicious around.